emilydolson/CSE-431-FS-23/index.md

 author_info: true
 ---

-# Information for CSE 830
+# Information for CSE 431

-**CSE 830: Design and Theory of Algorithms**
+**CSE 431: Algorithm Engineering**

-Below are the documents and links needed for Spring 2022.
+Below are the documents and links needed for Fall 2023.

 **[Syllabus](syllabus.html)** - provides basic information about the course including how you will be graded.

 **[Piazza](https://piazza.com/class/ky8ltkngb2bf2)** a place for asynchronous discussions and Q&A sessions.

-**Zoom** will be used for all class sessions.
-The Zoom link has been e-mailed to all students and can be found on Piazza.

 Below are the week-by-week topics that will be covered.